oracle/learning-library/analytics-library/leverage-adw-oac/geo-maps/geo-maps.md

      ![Above 130](../geo-maps/images/filterincomegroup2small.png)

-14. More so in the higher Income Group.
+15. You could find most of the customers from the higher Income Group.

      ![Higher Income Group](../geo-maps/images/replacewithincomegroup3.png)